 Figure 3.
-Median Time of Emergence for surface air temperatures for October-March (top) and April-September (bottom).
-First year when temperature has expected S/N > 1 (left) and S/N > 2 (right).
-The regions indicated by the white boxes are used in Figs. 4, 5.
+Median Time of Emergence for surface air temperatures for (top) October-March and (bottom) April-September.
+First year when temperature has expected (left) S/N > 1 and (right) S/N > 2.
+The regions indicated by the white boxes are used in Figures 4, 5.

-variability (see Section 2), this finding would appear to be robust.
+is seen that the GCMs tend to have too much variability in the northern extra-tropical region, by up to 20% [also see Mahlstein et al., 2011].
+Considering that the observations are likely to be an over-estimate of the true internal variability (see Section 2), this finding would appear to be robust.
 This bias will affect estimates of the ToE by making it later than it would be if an observational estimate was used.
 In other regions it appears the GCMs have too little variability, although this may be an artefact of imperfectly detrending the observations.
-In all examples, the variability in SAT is generally greater at higher latitudes (excepting the local minimum over the pole), and over land (Fig. 2).
+In all examples, the variability in SAT is generally greater at higher latitudes (excepting the local minimum over the pole), and over land (Figure 2).
 Exceptions are the ENSO region, and the region of the Barents Sea, both of which show unusually high variability.

-4. The Time of Emergence for regional temperatures
+4. The Time of Emergence for Regional Temperatures

-The signal of SAT change in 2040 shows a wide range across the GCMs (Fig. 2), with a range (10-90% quantiles) of up to 4°C at high latitudes and typically 1°C at lower latitudes.
+[15] The signal of SAT change in 2040 shows a wide range across the GCMs (Figure 2), with a range (10-90% quantiles) of up to 4°C at high latitudes and typically 1°C at lower latitudes.
 In addition, the range (10-90% quantiles) of the GCM estimates of the interannual variability can be up to a factor of 3 in standard deviation.
 Much previous work has focussed on the large range of climate sensitivity, but the ranges in variability are arguably as important across the GCMs considered, contributing to uncertainty in S/N.

-As noted in Section 2, we define the Time of Emergence (ToE) as the first year when the S/N is larger than a particular threshold.
-ToE is estimated for each model separately, and maps of the median ToE for SAT under SRES A1B, for two half-years, are shown in Fig. 3, using two different S/N thresholds.
-Fig. S1 shows maps of ToE for individual GCMs.
+[16] As noted in Section 2, we define the Time of Emergence (ToE) as the first year when the S/N is larger than a particular threshold.
+ToE is estimated for each model separately, and maps of the median ToE for SAT under SRES A1B, for two half-years, are shown in Figure 3, using two different S/N thresholds.
+Figure S1 in Text S1 shows maps of ToE for individual GCMs.

-For many tropical regions, the median ToE for S/N > 1is within the next decade, and before 2030 for S/N > 2.
+[17] For many tropical regions, the median ToE for S/N > 1 is within the next decade, and before 2030 for S/N > 2.
 The early emergence in these regions, and the tendency for earlier emergence in boreal spring/summer (April-September) than in boreal autumn/winter (October-March), is consistent with the results of Mahlstein et al. [2011].
 For extra-tropical regions the ToE times are delayed by several decades, with ToE for S/N > 2 later than 2060 for many locations.
 In the northern extratropics, ToE is again generally later for autumn/winter than spring/summer.
-However, an interesting contrast to this seasonal variation is seen over the central Arctic, where the median ToE occurs 5-10 years earlier in autumn/winter than in spring/summer (Fig. S2), primarily because the signal is stronger.
+However, an interesting contrast to this seasonal variation is seen over the central Arctic, where the median ToE occurs 5-10 years earlier in autumn/winter than in spring/summer (Figure S2 in Text S1), primarily because the signal is stronger.